Brian-E-Nguyen/Brian-E-Nguyen/README.md

 [![wakatime](https://wakatime.com/badge/user/e7b78ed9-a757-4e8b-befd-fd268e9ab61f.svg)](https://wakatime.com/@e7b78ed9-a757-4e8b-befd-fd268e9ab61f)

+I will soon transition into a Web Developer role at IdeaBank Marketing.
+This role allows me to work in a team to develop high-quality websites for clients that will not only fulfill but also exceed their expectations

-I am currently serving as the Lead Code Instructor and Assistant Center Director at Code Ninjas.
-In these roles, I am responsible for overseeing student success and center management.
-My primary objective is to ensure that every student receives a high-quality education to excel in their programming education.
+I formerly served as the Lead Code Instructor and Assistant Center Director at Code Ninjas.
+In these roles, I was responsible for overseeing student success and center management.
+My primary objective was to ensure that every student receives a high-quality education to excel in their programming education.
-Additionally, I provide mentorship, coaching, and support to both students and fellow instructors.
+Additionally, I provided mentorship, coaching, and support to both students and fellow instructors.
 Lastly, I strive to create a positive and conducive learning environment for all.

 I have trained over 1,000 students in video game and web development utilizing various programming languages such as HTML, CSS, JavaScript, Lua, and C# Unity

-I will soon transition into a Web Developer role at IdeaBank Marketing.
-This role allows me to work in a team to develop high-quality websites for clients that will not only fulfill but also exceed their expectations

 ### Education